rothsandro/eleventy-notes/Features/Configuration file.md

 ## Basic configuration

 Create a new file `app.js` in the root of the project, next to your notes.
-Add a custom title (shown in the header) and a description (not shown but used by search engines):
+Add a custom title (shown in the header), a description (not shown but used by search engines) and define the language of your content:

 ```js
 const { defineConfig } = require(".app/app-config");